pptest

 • -check: perform verification using the read-back method

-• -dump_converted: dump out the sequence of elements after converting elements with non-trivial update modes to simple BITLOAD elements
+• -dump-converted: dump out the sequence of elements after converting elements with non-trivial update modes to simple BITLOAD elements

 • -i: initial value to be presented on the output ports before the sequence begins to stream out

-• -pll_charge_pump: set PLL charge pump parameter
+• -core_pll_charge_pump: set the core PLL charge pump parameter

-• -pll_bandwidth: set PLL bandwidth
+• -core_pll_bandwidth: set the core PLL bandwidth parameter

 Tests return code 0 if successful.
 Non-zero error indicates an error.
 The follow bits can be set: